benjamintanweihao/benjamintanweihao.github.io/source/blog/2015-02-05-how-to-build-streams-in-elixir-easily-with-stream-resource-awesomeness.html.markdown

 ### Streams are Lazy

-For example, when you use `map/2` of the `Enum` module, the values are _eagerly_ computed.
+When you use `map/2` of the `Enum` module, the values are _eagerly_ computed.
 That's just a fancy of saying that the results return immediately:

 ```elixir
 iex> [1, 2, 3] |> Enum.map(&(&1 * &1))